What You’ll Learn in This Article

 Cannabis has been cultivated outdoors for thousands of years, but before you go putting a seedling into the soil, it’s best to know how the process works and under what conditions outdoor growth is most successful.

-Growing outdoors is a great option for those new to cannabis cultivation or people seeking a more natural environment for their plants.
+Growing outdoors is a great option for those new to cannabis cultivation and wanting to learn how to plant marijuana or people seeking a more natural environment for their plants.
 Outdoor gardens are cost-effective, do not need expensive environmental controls, and require few resources to get started.

 When growing outdoors, the sun’s full spectrum of light makes a world of difference.
 Each part of the light spectrum contributes to the growth and development of the molecules that make up the resulting plant, including terpenes and cannabinoids.
 Plus, without the constraints of ceiling height and indoor square footage, plants can really spread their wings, so to speak.
 Outdoor growers often choose this cultivation method in order to maximize natural light exposure and their yearly harvest.